 Absence of recognition also makes them feel that they’re being taken advantage of.

-How to cope – Appreciated employees are the motivated employees.
+How to cope – Appreciated employees are motivated employees.
 Instill recognition as part of your company’s culture.
-Positive reinforcement like appreciating in front of peers, giving a day off, team lunch, a thank you note, etc. will keep your employees morale in check.
+Positive reinforcement like appreciating in front of peers, giving a day off, team lunch, a thank you note, etc. will keep your employees’ morale in check.

 3. Not facilitating work-life balance

 Employees struggle to manage work and home life.
 To strike a work-life balance, employees need to have a greater sense of control and ownership over their own lives.
-It is important for companies to encourage work-life balance to be able to retain good talent.
+Encouraging work-life balance will help in retaining good talent.

 How to cope – Encourage flexible schedules and better relationships with the management.
 Avoid micromanagement.
 Make sure your employees leave their work issues at work.